Jafner/Jafner.net/homelab/server/config/monitoring/README.md

 | `com.docker.compose.service` | `wg-easy` |
 | `com.docker.compose.version` | `1.29.2` |

 These are *labels* on the container, which are distinct from *tags* in the actual json log payload.
+Log tags are [documented here](https://docs.docker.com/config/containers/logging/log_tags/).